The Confederate flag continues to generate controversy and impassioned debates with implications for the First Amendment.

 The campaign initially ended in a compromise that removed the flag from the statehouse dome to a less prominent place on the grounds, where it served as part of a Civil War memorial.
 In 2015, Governor Nikki Haley signed a bill also removing this flag in the wake of the murder of nine black members of the Emanuel African Methodist Episcopal Church by a white supremacist.

-In 2001 Mississippi voters rejected a revised design of its state flag — which was adopted in 1894 and prominently displays the battle flag — making their state the only one that continues to incorporate the battle flag in its official flag.
-The University of Mississippi was among one of a number of institutions that removed this flag from the campus in the aftermath of the 2015 shootings in Charleston.
+In 2001, Mississippi voters rejected a revised design of its state flag — which was adopted in 1894 and prominently displays the Confederate battle flag — making their state the only one that continued to incorporate the Confederate flag in its official flag.
+In 2020, however, the state legislature passed a bill, which the governor signed, to finally remove the Confederate symbol.

 Courts have upheld the removal of the Confederate flag from schools and workplaces under policies designed to limit disruption.
 In this photo, Winston McCuen holds the Confederate banner which he had displayed in his history class at St. Joseph’s High School as he stands outside the school on March 23, 1999, in Greenville, South Carolina.
 McCuen, who is part of a growing Southern separatist movement, was fired by the private Catholic school’s headmaster after protesting the removal of the flag.
-(AP Photo/Mary Ann Chastain, used with permission from the Associated Press)
+(AP Photo/Mary Ann Chastain)

-Courts have upheld removal of Confederate symbols in schools and workplaces
+Courts have upheld rights of schools, employers to ban Confederate symbols

 Other controversies involving Confederate symbols have involved the right of individuals to display such symbols in workplaces and in educational settings.

 In Walker v.
-Tex Div., Sons of Confederate Veterans (2015), the U.S. Supreme Court ruled that Texas did not violate the First Amendment by refusing to allow a specialty license plate designed by the Sons of the Confederate Veterans and featuring the Confederate Battle Flag.
+Tex Div., Sons of Confederate Veterans (2015), the U.S. Supreme Court ruled that Texas did not violate the First Amendment by refusing to allow a specialty license plate designed by the Sons of the Confederate Veterans and featuring the Confederate battle flag.
+The court ruled that specialty license plates are a form of government speech and thus immune from a free-speech challenge.

-A number of institutions have subsequently renamed buildings that referenced Southern Civil War figures, and some cities, most notably New Orleans, have removed statues and monuments to Confederate war heroes.
+A number of institutions also have renamed buildings that referenced Southern Civil War figures, and some cities, most notably New Orleans, have removed statues and monuments to Confederate war heroes.
+Challenges to government’s removal of monuments are difficult under the free speech clause of the First Amendment because the U.S. Supreme Court has ruled in Pleasant Grove v.
+Summum (2009) that monuments are a form of government speech immune from a free-speech challenge.

-This article first published in 2009 and has been updated.
-The primary contributor, Sara L. Zeigler, is the Dean of the College of Letters, Arts, and Social Sciences at Eastern Kentucky University.
-It has been updated by the First Amendment Encyclopedia.
+This article first published in 2009 and was most recently updated in November 2023 by David L. Hudson Jr. The primary contributor, Sara L. Zeigler, is the dean of the College of Letters, Arts, and Social Sciences at Eastern Kentucky University.